HamzaOukach/CipherCards/README.md

 # 🃏 Cipher Cards

-**Cipher Cards** is an interactive web app that implements and *visually explains* the **Solitaire Cipher** — a card-based encryption algorithm.
+**Cipher Cards** is an interactive web app that implements and *visually explains* the **Solitaire Cipher**, a card-based encryption algorithm.
 Unlike a typical cipher tool that just spits out a result, this app shows you exactly what's happening to the deck of cards at every step, making it a hands-on way to understand how the algorithm actually works.

 🔗 **Live demo:** [hamzaoukach.github.io/CipherCards](https://hamzaoukach.github.io/CipherCards/)